 What’s Brain Junk?

 Brain junk is the mental baggage that we all carry around that tells you that you’re not smart enough, tough enough, experienced enough, good enough, to do the things you want to do.
 It’s the cerebral clutter that holds you back and keeps you thinking small.
 And it’s so important to fight and win this battle that it’s the first thing I work on with all of my clients.
-Brain junk can destroy your dreams before you even get started working toward them.
+This type of self-talk can destroy your dreams before you even get started working toward them.

 The fascinating thing about brain junk is that we all have it, albeit in different ways.
 I’ve seen seasoned entrepreneurs get bogged down when facing new technology.
 I’ve seen new business owners derailed by the first sign of a challenge.
 I’ve seen highly motivated and talented people stop themselves from going after their dreams because they hit a few roadblocks along the way.

-How Do You Toss Out the Brain Junk?
+How Do You Toss Out the Negative Thinking?

-It’s unlikely you’ll ever completely rid yourself of brain junk.
+It’s unlikely you’ll ever completely rid yourself of your negative thoughts.
 That’s why successful people have it, too.

 4 Steps to Overcome Brain Junk

 If you don’t know that you have junky thoughts, you can’t really deal with it.
 So the first step is to identify that you have it.